 Creative labs like Cauldron are constantly pushing the edge of what’s possible and delightful.
 Take for instance the Saviour art piece: a hardware piece of art that you can place in your living room and subtly shows how much progress you’re making towards reaching your savings goal.
 Physical art to inspire and motivate saving – that’s absolutely brilliant.

 Playfulness moves beyond gamification.
 While adding stars and leaderboards can help, the real delight is in little surprises, small easter eggs and a sense of play.
 More than functionality, it is the gesture that counts.

 The Monzo debit card is an example here.
 They treated the debit card like a place to have fun.
 And sure enough, the bright coral-colored card was a sensation when it came out.
 It’s remarkable, it stands out, and draws attention to the full Monzo experience.

 In an ever digitalizing world, an easy competitive edge exists in offering a human and humane touch.
-People like to do business with people, after all.
+People like to do business and interact with people, after all.

-Examples here are too manyfold to pick.
+Examples of this are manifold.
 When Slack came out in 2014, the company was ridiculed by investors for having more customer success employees than sales people.
 Nowadays, most FinTech companies follow this example.

 This delight is on a philosophical level: transparency, clear pricing, doing things the right way, being honest.
 In a world where people distrust bankers, strong values go a long way.